jholtmann/genderize_csv/README.md

 ### Note:
 - API key (https://store.genderize.io) is required when requesting more than 1000 names a month.
-- Warning: If an error occurs while executing script with the --auto argument, no name-matching will occur.
-The .tmp file will have all the unique names processed to that point, but the script does not yet support picking up from where it was where an error occured!
-If an error occurs while processing names without the --auto argument, you can just remove the processed names from the input file and continue, this is not possible when using the --auto argument.
+- Warning: If an error occurs while executing script with the _auto_ argument, no name-matching will occur.
+The _.tmp_ file will have all the unique names processed to that point, but the script does not yet support picking up from where it was where an error occured!
+If an error occurs while processing names without the _auto_ argument, you can just remove the processed names from the input file and continue, this is not possible when using the _auto_ argument.

 ### Requires:
 Required module can be found in "dep" folder or pypi link (see "Dependencies")